 No student shall be obligated to take more than three final examinations scheduled for the same calendar day.
 In the event that a student has four or more final examinations on the same calendar day, the student shall notify the instructor(s) from the highest numbered course(s) no later than two weeks before the last day of class to schedule a make-up examination to be administered at a mutually acceptable time.

-Dead Week Policy (adopted by Faculty Senate on February 14, 2005): Only one exam or quiz per course may be given during the last two weeks of the semester (prorated accordingly for variable length courses), which includes finals week.
-Exceptions include summer classes, self-paced/correspondence courses, make-up exams, courses in which laboratory is incorporated with a lecture, one-credit courses, and quizzes that account for less than 5% of the students' overall grade.
-If a professor chooses to give an exam during the last week of classes, he/she is expected to make some instructional use of the final examination time.

 Upon request all instructors shall inform students directly of their approximate mid-term grades before the end of the eighth week of the semester.
 (University Senate Policy, approved Dec.
 21, 1970)